slatedocs/slate/source/includes/stackpath/_workloads.md

   "deploymentName": "toronto-1",
   "deploymentPops": "YYZ",
   "enableAutoScaling": false,
-  "deploymentInstancePerPops": 2,
+  "deploymentInstancePerPops": 2
-  "id": "e5f95455-1b50-4da1-86e1-6f9293f818a9",
-  "status": "ACTIVE"
 }
 ```

 <code>PUT /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/workloads/:id</code>

-Edit a workload.
+Edit a workload in a given [environment](#administration-environments).

 Required | &nbsp;
 ------- | -----------
 `name`<br/>*string* | The name of the workload.
+`id`<br/>*string* | A workload's unique identifier.
 `stackId`<br/>*UUID* | The ID of the stack that a workload belongs to.
 `slug`<br/>*string* | A workload's programmatic name.
 Workload slugs are used to build its instances names.
 `version`<br/>*string* | A version number for the workload.
 Versions start at 1 when they are created and increment by 1 every time they are updated.
 `type`<br/>*string* | Specify whether a workload is a VM-based workload or container-based.
-`isRemoteManagementEnabled` <br/>*boolean* | Specify if you would like to manage your instances remotely via serial console or VNC.
-`image`<br/>*string* | Either the location of a Docker image to run as a container or the image to use for the virtual machine.
-If for a virtual machine, this is in the format of /[:].
-If the image tag portion is omitted, 'default' is assumed which is the most recently created, ready, and non-deprecated image of that slug.
-A set of common images is present on the 'stackpath-edge' stack.
+Can be either 'VM' or 'CONTAINER'.
+`image`<br/>*string* | The location of a Docker image to run as a container.
+Only available when `type`is equal to 'CONTAINER'.
 `cpu`<br/>*string* | The number of vCPUs for the workload's instance.
 `memory`<br/>*string* | The memory size for the workload's instance.
 `specs`<br/>*string* | Specification type for resources which are allocated to each instance in a workload.
 `deploymentName`<br/>*string* | The name of the deployment.
 `deploymentPops`<br/>*string* | The point of presence of a deployment.
 In the format [A-Z][A-Z][A-Z].
 I
 `enableAutoScaling` <br/>*boolean* | Specify if you would like to enable autoscaling.
-`id`<br/>*string* | A workload's unique identifier.
-`status`<br/>*string* | The status of the workload.
-It can be either ACTIVE or DISABLED.
+If enabled, then `cpuUtilization` , `minInstancesPerPop` and `maxInstancesPerPop` are required.

 Optional | &nbsp;
 ------- | -----------
+`environmentVariableKey`<br/>*string* | The key of the environmental variable you would like to edit.
+Only available when `type`is equal to 'CONTAINER'.
+`environmentVariableValue`<br/>*string* | The value of the environmental variable you would like to edit.
+Only available when `type`is equal to 'CONTAINER'.
+`secretEnvironmentVariableKey`<br/>*string* | The key of the secret environmental variable you would like to edit.
+Only available when `type`is equal to 'CONTAINER'.
+`secretEnvironmentVariableValue`<br/>*string* | The value of the secret environmental variable you would like to edit.
+Only available when `type`is equal to 'CONTAINER'.
-`addImagePullCredentialsOption`<br/>*boolean* | Specify if there are credentials neededed to pull a container image.
-Defaults to false.
-Only appicable for containers.
+`addImagePullCredentialsOption`<br/>*boolean* | It is used to indicate if additional credentials to pull container image are provided or not.
+Only available when `type`is equal to 'CONTAINER'.
 `containerUsername`<br/>*string* | The username that should be used for authenticate the image pull.
+Only available when `type`is equal to 'CONTAINER'.
 `containerEmail`<br/>*string* | The password that should be used to authenticate the image pull.
+Only available when `type`is equal to 'CONTAINER'.
 `containerServer`<br/>*string* | The server that the credentials should be used with.
 This value will default to the docker hub registry when not set.
+Only available when `type`is equal to 'CONTAINER'.
 `containerPassword`<br/>*string* | The password that should be used to authenticate the image pull.
-`firstBootSshKey`<br/>*string* | The first boot SSH key.
+Only available when `type`is equal to 'CONTAINER'.
 `deploymentInstancePerPops`<br/>*integer* | The number of deployments per point of presence.
 Only required if autoscaling is not enabled.
 `cpuUtilization`<br/>*integer* | The average CPU utlilization threshold to be reached before deploying a new instance.
 Only required if autoscaling is enabled.
 `minInstancesPerPop`<br/>*integer* | The minimum number of instances per point of presence.
 Only required if autoscaling is enabled.